 - You mail a VCP submission to us.

-- If your submission includes all of the necessary information and we approve the proposed correction, we will send you a compliance statement in which we state that, if you complete the approved correction within 150 days, we will generally not seek to disqualify the plan because of the disclosed failures.
+- If your submission includes all of the necessary information and we approve the proposed correction: we send you a compliance statement in which we state that, if you complete the approved correction within 150 days, we will generally not seek to disqualify the plan because of the disclosed failures.